seriozhakorneev/apiservice/README.md

 http://localhost:8000/api/{method}/{a}/{b}

 methods - add, sub, mul, div
-a,b - all numbers with one symbol after.
+a,b - all numbers with one symbol after .